 Gone are the days of chatting while working or taking coffee breaks.
 Instead, we need to focus mostly on the work when communicating, while still facing physical obstacles.
 Now, creating an office meeting is not only hard to do – but also dangerous and a health risk.
 The first question to answer then is how to keep your teams’ collaborations running.

 2. Make Sure You Do Not Relax Too Much

 With everyone working from home, you might be tempted to try and relax some.
 You might want to let the reins and simply check in with your team from time to time.
 After all, letting them take charge is one of the best project management tips.
 You empower your team this way, give them a chance to prove you right for trusting them and let you also reduce your work.

 However, this is not enough.
-Just like you are tempted to ease off on work, so will your employees be tempted too.
+Just like you are tempted to ease off on work, so will your employees be tempted to.
 There are just way too many distractions when working from home.
-These can be anything from family members and pets to TV and cellphone.
-And so, you need to create alternative means of communication in order to stay in touch with your team and keep everything running smoothly.
+These can be anything from family members and pets to TV and cell phone.
+And so, you need to create alternative means of communication to stay in touch with your team and keep everything running smoothly.

 The main thing that you need to remember is that finding the right communication tool will take some work.
 There is a thin line to walk – and you will need to find a balance between letting your team do their job and bombarding them with messages.

 Simply put, sending millions of emails will work as much as sending no e-mail will – that is, will not work at all.
 Instead, the best idea will be to find a useful tool where you can send messages and set up tasks from your team – tools like Nifty, Slack, Trello and similar project management software have finally found their time to truly shine!

 Your main goal, though, when looking into what to use is to get immediate response from your team.
 And this is why emails are never the best option here.
 People often read them only a certain amount of times per day, no matter how many notifications they set up.
 That is the reason why chat tools can help.
 With them, your employees can manage time better and answer at their own pace – but you will still get a fast response.